jsbots/AutoFish/README.md

 For more detailed review you can watch [first video](https://www.youtube.com/watch?v=e0D5dBptQUg&ab_channel=olesgeras) and [second video](https://youtu.be/o1i_cgZzuHc).

 The bot doesn't use any vision libraries like OpenCV, it uses a more simple solution (and much faster): it analyzes the screen for condensed red colors and then sticks to them checking their position for changes.
-It moves with the bober while the bober slowly wobbles, but when the bobber is jerked, the bot sees this as a change of color and understands it as hooking.
+It moves with the bober while the bober slowly wobbles, but when the bobber is jerked, the bot sees this as a change of the color and understands it as time to hook.

 ## Warning :warning: